UW-COSC-4010-5010-CYBER-FA-2017/foundational-concepts-in-cybersecurity-cybersecsy/Concept01-DomainSeparation/DomainSeperation.md

 ## NonExample Description
-We show what can happen when domain separation is ingnored in *Nonexample 2*.
+We show what can happen when domain separation is ingnored in Nonexample 2.
 By allowing all of the users to have the same privelages, you allow any user to create or delete any other user.
 In the example we provide a 1:4 ratio on elevated privelages... but not here.
 Here we don't even check the number of